pyeve/eve/_sources/quickstart.txt

     MONGO_DBNAME = 'apitest'

 Due to MongoDB *laziness*, we don't really need to create the database collections.
-Actually, we don't even need to create the database: GET requests on an empty/non-existant DB will be served correctly (200 OK with an empty collection); DELETE/PATCH will receive appropriate responses (404 Not Found), and POST requests will create database and collections as needed.
+Actually we don't even need to create the database: GET requests on an empty/non-existent DB will be served correctly (200 OK with an empty collection); DELETE/PATCH/PUT will receive appropriate responses (404 Not Found), and POST requests will create database and collections as needed.
 However, such an auto-managed database will perform very poorly since it lacks indexes and any sort of optimization.

 A More Complex Application
 --------------------------